stefuiii/tp/docs/DeveloperGuide.md

 1. Deleting a person while all persons are being shown

-    1. Prerequisites: List all persons using the `list` command.
+    -  Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-    1. Test case: `delete Alice Pauline`<br>
+    -  Test case: `delete Alice Pauline`<br>
        Expected: The contact named `Alice Pauline` is deleted when she is the only contact with that name.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

-    1. Test case: 'delete 1'<br>
+    -  Test case: `delete 1`<br>
        Expected: First contact in the currently displayed list is deleted.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

-    1. Test case: `delete 0`<br>
+    -  Test case: `delete 0`<br>
        Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-    1. Test case: `delete Jadon Ye` when multiple Jadons exist<br>
+    -  Test case: `delete Jadon Ye` when multiple Jadons exist<br>
        Expected: No contact is deleted.
 FastCard lists the matching contacts so that the user can delete the intended one by index.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `delete Unknown Person`, `...` (where x is larger than the list size)<br>      Expected: Similar to previous.
+    -  Other incorrect delete commands to try: `delete`, `delete x`, `delete Unknown Person`, `...` (where x is larger than the list size)<br>      Expected: Similar to previous.

 1. _{ more test cases …​ }_